Adldap2/Adldap2/readme.md

 ### Requirements

-To use Adldap2, your sever must support:
+To use Adldap2, your server must support:

 - PHP 5.5.9 or greater
 - PHP LDAP Extension